 Q: What sessions are eligible for CLE Credits?

-All general sessions and presentation-style breakout sessions will likely be eligible for CLE credits in most jurisdictions.
+All general sessions and presentation-style breakout sessions, except the day one keynote, will likely be eligible for CLE credits in most jurisdictions.
 The Retail Roundtables and Ask a GC sessions will likely not be eligible.

 Q: When/how will I receive my Certificate of Attendance?